voedger/voedger-internals/server/design/sequences.md

 	// err: ErrUnknownSeqID
 	Next(seqID SeqID) (num Number, err error)

+  // Flush completes Event Processing.
-  // Panics if event processing is not in progress.
+  // Panics if Event Processing is not in progress.
-  // Completes event processing.
   // Copies `inproc` buffer to the `toBeFlushed` buffer and clears `inproc`.
 	// Sends the current batch to the flushing queue and completes the event processing.
 	Flush()

+  // Actualize completes Event Processing and starts Actualization.
-  // Panics if actualization is already in progress.
+  // Panics if Actualization is already in progress.
-	// Panics if event processing is not in progress.
+	// Panics if Event Processing is not in progress.
-	// Completes event processing.
-  // Starts actualizer() goroutine.
   Actualize()
 }

 // Params for the ISequencer implementation.